-Please note that nutrients with an acid surplus are not necessarily unhealthy.
+Note that nutrients with an acidic content are not necessarily unhealthy.
 On the contrary, oils, nuts, fish (unsaturated fatty acids) and even a glass of wine are indispensable for a balanced diet.

-Health problems only arise when the acid/base balance is disturbed by a one-sided diet of acidifying foods.
-So don’t make the mistake of wanting to restore a disturbed acid/base balance by eating only alkalizing, basen-forming nutrients!
-Although it is rare due to the poor state of our contemporary diet, a diet with a surplus of basen-forming nutrients is almost as harmful.
+Health problems arise only when the acid/base balance is disturbed by a one-sided diet of acidifying foods.
+So don't make the mistake of trying to restore a disturbed acid/base balance by eating only alkalizing, base-forming nutrients!
+Although due to the poor state of our contemporary diet, a diet with an excess of base-forming nutrients is almost as harmful.

 A special warning for cola and other soft drinks

 Cola is not only the most popular soft drink in the world, but also the most unhealthy.
-Cola has an extremely low pH value and is one of the most acidifying soft drinks out there.
-If there wasn’t that much sugar in it, it would be completely undrinkable.
-The containers in which the ‘secret raw materials’ for Coca Cola are transported are required to carry the same warning stickers as containers with life-threatening acids for the chemical industry!
+Cola has an extremely low pH and is one of the most acidifying soft drinks out there.
+If it did not have so much sugar in it, it would be completely undrinkable.
+The containers in which the "secret raw materials" for Coca Cola are transported mandatorily bear the same warning labels as containers containing life-threatening caustic acids for the chemical industry!

-A healthy, neutral pH value of the body is between 7.1 and 7.4.
-Under a pH value of 7, we already speak of acidification.
-Under a pH value of 6 we speak of acute acidosis.
-The more acidic the substance, the lower the pH value.
+A healthy, neutral pH of the body is between 7.1 and 7.4.
+Below a pH of 7, we already speak of acidosis.
+Below a pH of 6, we speak of acute acidosis.
+The more acidic the substance, the lower the pH.

-Heartburn has a pH value of 1.5.
+Stomach acid has a pH value of 1.5.
 Cola has a pH value of 2.5.
-That’s only one point higher than the pH value of hydrochloric acid.
+That is only one point higher than the pH value of hydrochloric acid.
 Other carbonated soft drinks have a pH value between 3 and 3.5.

-The acidity of the stomach is of great importance for the digestion and absorption of nutrients.
-Proteins in the stomach need a different acidity for good digestion than carbohydrates.
-Carbohydrates and proteins that are eaten together cannot therefore be digested optimally.
-Undigested food residues, especially undigested proteins, remain in the digestive tract and can cause metabolic problems, fungi, infections and allergies.
-Other incomplete food residues are stored as snails.
+The acidity of the stomach is very important for digestion and absorption of nutrients.
+Proteins require a different acidity in the stomach for proper digestion than carbohydrates.
+Thus, carbohydrates and proteins eaten together cannot be digested optimally.
+Undigested food particles, especially undigested proteins, remain in the digestive tract and can cause metabolic problems, mold, infections and allergies.
+Other incompletely digested food residues are stored as slugs.
 Therefore, it is better not to combine too much protein (meat, fish, egg, dairy products) in one meal with carbohydrates (white flour and sugars).

-The theory that proteins and fats should be eaten separately from carbohydrates is the basis of the Montignac diet and in practice it appears to lead to better acid balance and weight loss.
-The Atkins diet inevitably leads to more acidification of the body due to strict restrictions on carbohydrates and the emphasis on protein and fat.
+The theory that proteins and fats should be eaten separately from carbohydrates is the basis of the Montignac diet and has indeed been shown in practice to lead to better acid balance and weight loss.
+The Atkins diet, due to strict restriction of carbohydrates and emphasis on protein and fat, inevitably leads to more acidification of the body.
 If you still want to follow the Atkins diet, compensate for the lack of alkalizing nutrients.

-Acidification is not something that will be acutely affected after one thick steak.
-It is a stealthy process, which as it progresses causes more and more complaints.
+Acidosis is not something you suffer acutely after one fat steak.
+It's a creeping process that causes more and more symptoms as it progresses.
 Different foods produce different types of acids that can cause different health problems:

 - Meat > uric acid

-- Phosphate foods (fast food, meat, sausage, cola and soft drinks) > (ortho)phosphoric acid
+- Phosphate-containing foods (fast food, meat, sausage, cola and soft drinks) > (ortho)phosphoric acid

-- Sugar and white meal products > acetic acid
+- Sugar and white flour products > acetic acid

 - Cheese > nitric acid